-Arrive at the hearing location early and report to the receptionist in the hearing office.
+Arrive at the hearing location early and report to the sign in area of the hearing office.
 Should the appellant fail to appear on time, the hearing officer may dismiss the appeal.
 In some instances, a grace period will be allowed for the participants to arrive; however, the hearing officer is not bound to this courtesy.